 It doesn’t matter who you are, what kind of work you do, or what your experiences have been, it’s a universal truth that we all seek to be understood.

 But we can’t expect other people to understand us if we don’t understand ourselves.
-If we don’t know the facets of our personalities, the baggage of our upbringing and family genetics, don’t comprehend our weaknesses, and aren’t in tune with our idiosyncrasies, we can’t properly communicate our needs, explain our behavior, or truly we relate to someone else’s experience, thus understanding them!
+If we don’t know the facets of our personalities, the baggage of our upbringing and family genetics, don’t comprehend our weakness, and aren’t in tune with our idiosyncrasies, we can’t properly communicate our needs, explain our behavior, or truly relate to someone else’s experiences.

-One thing I’m working on my own life is a developing a good healthy sense of self-awareness.
+One thing I’m working on in my own life is developing a good, healthy sense of self-awareness.
 I want to be the first to know my quirks and tics.
-I believe a classy, well adjusted woman has a healthy sense of herself and her effect on other people.
-Here’s what I’ve found in my researching the topic!
+I believe a classy, well-adjusted woman has a healthy sense of herself and her effect on other people.
+So I went online to find out more about being self aware and here’s what I’ve found in my research!